 We encourage you to discover the town’s surroundings, the Chianti area, and the medieval village of San Gimignano.
 Of course, there are many other sites to see, but we’ll focus on this for now.

 If you decide to go, you will enjoy the famous Tuscan hills and vineyards.
-Furthermore, you can allow yourself an unforgettable local dinner under the sunset.
+Furthermore, you can have an unforgettable local dinner under the sunset.
 Local dinner usually includes seasonal and fresh Tuscan products like salami, bruschetta, and a traditional pasta dish.
 Furthermore, try to drink some of the classic Chianti wines along it.

 Terme Saturnia – Cascate del Mulino